oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database-ocw.md

 To use a database with Oracle Data Safe, you first need to register it with Oracle Data Safe.
 A registered database is referred to as a _target database_ in Oracle Data Safe.

-Begin by registering your database with the wizard.
+Begin by registering your database by using the Autonomous Databases registration wizard.
 Next, navigate to Oracle Data Safe and view the list of registered target databases to confirm that yours is listed.
-Optionally explore Security Center, which is the central hub for Oracle Data Safe where you can access Security Assessment, User Assessment, Data Discovery, Data Masking, Activity Auditing, Alerts, and the Oracle Data Safe dashboard.
+Optionally, explore Security Center, which is the central hub for Oracle Data Safe where you can access Security Assessment, User Assessment, Data Discovery, Data Masking, Activity Auditing, Alerts, and the Oracle Data Safe dashboard.

-Estimated Lab Time: 10 minutes
+Estimated Lab Time: 5 minutes

 ### Objectives

 In this lab, you will:

-- Register your database with Oracle Data Safe using the wizard
+- Register your database with Oracle Data Safe
 - View your registered target database
 - (Optional) Explore Security Center